-The contribution of supply shocks - most notably labor supply shocks - is also estimated to contribute importantly to the low-frequency movements in unemployment, as shown by the yellow bars in figure 3.
-Specifically, favorable supply developments in the labor market are estimated to have placed downward pressure on unemployment during the second half of the 1990s; these developments have reversed, and some of the currently elevated rate of unemployment is, according to EDO, attributable to adverse labor market supply developments.
+Specifically, favorable supply developments in the labor market are estimated to have placed upward pressure on employment until 2010; these developments have reversed, and some of the currently low level for employment growth is, according to EDO, attributable to adverse labor market supply developments.
 As discussed previously, these developments are simply exogenous within EDO and are not informed by data on a range of labor market developments (such as gross worker flows and vacancies).

-2.5 New-Keynesian Price and Wage Phillips Curves
+2.5 New Keynesian price and wage Phillips curves

 As in most of the related literature, nominal prices and wages are both "sticky" in EDO.
-This friction implies that nominal disturbances - that is, changes in monetary policy - have effects on real economic activity.
+This friction implies that nominal disturbances -that is, changes in monetary policy -have effects on real economic activity.
 In addition, the presence of both price and wage rigidities implies that stabilization of inflation is not, in general, the best possible policy objective (although a primary role for price stability in policy objectives remains).

-Given the widespread use of the New-Keynesian Phillips curve, it is perhaps easiest to consider the form of the price and wage Phillips curves in EDO at the estimated parameters.
-The price Phillips curve (governing price adjustment in both productive sectors) has the form:
+Given the widespread use of the New Keynesian Phillips curve, it is perhaps easiest to consider the form of the price and wage Phillips curves in EDO at the estimated parameters.
+The price Phillips curve (governing price adjustment in both productive sectors) has the form where mc is marginal cost and θ is a markup shock.
+As the parameters indicate, inflation is primarily forward looking in EDO.